Silverfang180/LipSense/README.md

 # 🙏 Want to Help Out?
 We'd love your help!
 If you find a bug, have a cool idea, or just want to make the code better, please open an issue or submit a pull request.
 This project is a community effort.

-# 📄 License
-This project is open-source and available under the MIT License.
-Use it, learn from it, and build something awesome!